tomassasovsky/automatic_version_upgrade/README.md

     --[no-]verbose    Noisy logging, including all shell commands executed.

 Available commands:
-  app-store-version     Gets the latest version of the app from the App Store. google-play-version   automatic_version_upgrader google-play-version
+  app-store-version          Gets the latest version of the app from the App Store. google-play-version-code   automatic_version_upgrader google-play-version-code
-                        Gets the latest version of the app from the Google Play Store. update                Update Automatic Version Upgrader CLI.
+                             Gets the latest version code of the app from the Google Play Console. update                     Update Automatic Version Upgrader CLI.

 Run "automatic_version_upgrader help <command>" for more information about a command.
 ```